-We have delivered both generic and bespoke workshops for a broad range of professionals including social workers, lawyers and judges, police, fire service practitioners. youth health nurses and doctors, educators, youth mentors, attendance officers and researchers.
+We have delivered both generic and bespoke workshops for a broad range of professionals including social workers, lawyers and judges, police, fire service practitioners. youth health nurses and doctors, prison staff, educators, youth mentors, attendance officers, Resource Teachers of Learning and Behaviour, Alternative Education providers and researchers.

 Our workshops are about listening, talking, vocabulary, getting across thoughts and ideas, expressing emotions, making friends and learning.
-They help professionals ensure children and young people’s voices are heard during interventions designed to help them, and assist professionals to consider how they might adapt their own communication, processes and resources to enable participation.
+They help professionals ensure children, young people and adults’ voices are heard during interventions designed to help them, and assist professionals to consider how they might adapt their own communication, processes and resources to enable participation.

 Oral language is part of what we all do every day and plays a key role in successful participation and learning at school and in the community.
 It is the foundation needed to develop literacy and it is also a protective factor for well-being and successful relationships.
-Some children and young people find talking and understanding others’ talk challenging.
-Spotting who those children and young people might be, and having a tool box of practical strategies to help are the aims of our workshops.
-Case studies of children and young people of a range of ages, practical examples, activities and videos are used.
+Some children, young people and adults find talking and understanding others’ talk challenging.
+Spotting who those people might be, and having a tool box of practical strategies to help are the aims of our workshops.
+Case studies of children, young people and adults, practical examples, activities and videos are used.

 Our workshops are facilitated by speech-language therapists from Talking Trouble Aotearoa NZ (TTANZ).
-They are involved in research at The University of Auckland, provide training to professionals who support vulnerable children and also provide clinical speech-language therapy services in education, care and protection and youth justice settings and deliver court-appointed Communication Assistant roles.
+They are involved in research at The University of Auckland, provide training to professionals who support others, and also provide clinical speech-language therapy services in education, care and protection and youth and adult justice settings and deliver court-appointed Communication Assistant roles.

 Custom workshops and training

-We frequently deliver workshops tailored to the specific needs of a service or professional group.
-We can travel outside the Auckland region if required.
+We frequently deliver workshops tailored to the specific needs of a service or professional groups all around Aotearoa NZ.
 Please contact us to discuss your needs or to request a proposal.

 Public general workshops